RustCrypto/formats/base64ct/README.md

 ## About

-This crate implements several Base64 variants in constant-time for sidechannel resistance, aimed at purposes like encoding/decoding the "PEM" format used to store things like cryptographic private keys.
+This crate implements several Base64 alphabets in constant-time for sidechannel resistance, aimed at purposes like encoding/decoding the "PEM" format used to store things like cryptographic private keys (i.e. in the [`pem-rfc7468`] crate).

 The paper [Util::Lookup: Exploiting key decoding in cryptographic libraries][Util::Lookup] demonstrates how the leakage from non-constant-time Base64 parsers can be used